KAREN ELEPHANT HOME

 About Your Trip

-Travel Time: Around 1 hour & 45 minutes (educational video about Asian elephants / safety video en route to project).
+Travel Time: Around 1 hour & 45 minutes (safety talk en route to project).

 Baggage Allowance: One small day pack per person.

 Fitness Level: Moderate – walking through grassy fields and hilly terrain for about 1.5 hours.

 Location: Mae Wang, South of Chiang Mai, Northern Thailand.

 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel / guesthouse.

 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance can be paid by cash to the tour guide on the day of your tour or by credit card (+3%) at our Chiang Mai office by 5pm on the day before your tour.